GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 storage data structures such that we can follow these links efficiently.

-In TerminusDB we do this using URLs.
+In TerminusDB, we do this using URLs.
 This borrows from the original concept of the HTML page, which is iself a structured document with hyper-links, but one designed for rendering rather than data manipulation.